TheJumpCloud/support/PowerShell/JumpCloud Module/Docs/Get-JCSystemApp.md

 ```

 ### -version

 The version of the application you want to search for ex.
-1.1.2
+1.1.2.
+Note: on Windows/ Linux devices, this parameter will filter on the 'version' property, for macOS applications this parameter will filter on the 'bundleShortVersion' property.

 ```yaml
 Type: System.String